Manu404/moonburst/README.md

  - Tranform your regular footswitch pedals into full midi controllers
  - Use existing midi interface to send midi or use the built in midi loopback interface
  - Arduino hot-plug support and auto config
- - React to variety triggers :
+ - React to variety of triggers :
    - Event
      - Press
      - Sustain/Pressed